Do you need a ceiling fan?

 Best Outdoor Fans

-For those of you who need pin-drop silence in their bedroom for sleep, the Monte Carlo 3MNLR56BSD Minimalist will deliver you just that, though you need to have deep pockets to afford its asking price.
+For those of you who need pin-drop silence in their bedroom for a night of sound sleep, the Monte Carlo 3MNLR56BSD Minimalist will deliver you just that.
+However, you need to have deep pockets to afford its asking price.

 Despite being one of the quietest ceiling fans, the fact that this ceiling fan doesn’t come with an Energy Star Rating raises a question about its efficiency.